Funding required: $18,640

 Your gift will provide …

-Here are some of the specific activities our church partner in Cité Chauvel has planned:
+Here are some of the specific activities our church partners in Cité Chauvel have planned:

 With your help, we can give babies born into poverty the essential care they need, help their mothers properly care for them during the critical prenatal months and first year of life, and set them on the path to a fulfilled life in Jesus Christ.